 Would you be skeptical of a claim from a vendor that stated you can take existing mainframe workloads (online and batch), and automatically transform them (with 100% accuracy) into instantly agile Java applications that can immediately be deployed to the cloud?
 You wouldn’t be alone.
 For many of our initial client meetings, there’s a palpable sense of disbelief (or healthy skepticism, if you prefer).

 So, here’s another 3-minute video from Ian White, Heirloom Computing’s VP of Engineering, that demonstrates that claim, using Pivotal Cloud Foundry (PCF).

 What happened?
 We took an online mainframe application and deployed it to PCF in 3 minutes.
 No misdirection, real code, real results, and a re-platforming project lifecycle that puts you in control (so you can avoid black-box solutions).

-For us at Heirloom Computing, Cloud Foundry is a great example of how Heirloom maximizes the power of open-source stacks to provide clients with a way to include high-value mainframe workloads in strategic initiatives (e.g. cloud, digital transformation, etc).
-One that protects existing function, but also one that is seamlessly integrated with an agile ecosystem.
+For us at Heirloom Computing, Cloud Foundry is a great example of how Heirloom maximizes the power of open-source stacks to provide clients with a way to include high-value mainframe workloads in strategic initiatives (e.g., cloud, digital transformation, etc.).
+One that protects existing functionality, but also one that is seamlessly integrated with an agile ecosystem.